Shri8055/MySQL_Codes/README.md

 To make a unique column that contains values that are not duplicate
 ![image](https://github.com/user-attachments/assets/341975dc-a5d8-4528-a5a1-a5eccb6ae035)

-Error after makeing entry of duplicate  value
+Error after making entry of duplicate value
 ![image](https://github.com/user-attachments/assets/f578bf72-3ba9-4daf-80c2-90f7bd83944a)

 Use of CHECK is to make valid entries based on condition